 Chrissy blogs at Travelpassionate.com

 There are lots of other exciting neighborhoods in Manhattan; the Upper West and East Sides, Hell’s Kitchen, El Barrio.
 All of them are cool in their own way.
 Make a point to see them all with this useful Manhattan neighborhood map.

 Learn more about where to go and what to do in the coolest Manhattan neighborhoods in these useful and entertaining books.

-Which do YOU think are the coolest neighborhoods in Manhattan?
+Which do YOU think are the coolest Manhattan districts?
 Which ones did we miss?

 BTW, if you are getting ready for your trip, make sure to take advantage of these useful, money-saving links to book your trip:

 - Research and book your flight with Skyscanner.
 I have found them to be the best because they list all airlines including the budget ones.
 You are always sure of having researched all options.
 You can also book your car rental through Skycanner.